 Michigan House approves bill to let college athletes be paid

 LANSING, Mich.
-(AP) — Colleges athletes could be paid for the use of their name, image or likeness rights under legislation approved Wednesday by the Michigan House, which overwhelmingly sent the bills to the Senate for consideration next.
+(AP) — Colleges athletes could be paid for the use of their names, images or likeness rights under bipartisan legislation approved Wednesday by the Michigan House, which overwhelmingly sent the bills to the Senate for consideration.

 The NCAA, pressured by states that started acting on their own, is drawing up new rules to let athletes become paid sponsors — able to earn money for their names, images and likenesses without compromising their eligibility.